logbee/docker-kafka/README.md

 You can see the output here: /var/log/kafka-topics/kafka-topic-creation.log

 ## Fill Topics with data ##
 For testing purposes, it is usefull to fill topics with some data.
+This function takes two arguments.
 ```bash
 docker exec 74ddf6262496 fill-topics "topic1,topic2" /destination/folder/testdata.type
 ```